celestinhermez/recommendation_engine_ibm/README.md

 # Recommendation Engine for Articles
 This project was originally part of Udacity's Data Scientist nanodegree.
-The development notebook included in this repository ([here](https://github.com/celestinhermez/recommendation_engine_ibm) if this documentation is read on the PyPi website) contained the basic steps to create the methods that inform the Recommender class I created.
-Although this project was originally meant for IBM Watson's platform, I have generalized the approach to any corpus of articles that ought to be served to users.
+The development notebook included in this repository contained the basic instructions to create the methods that inform the ArticleRecommender class I created.
+Although this project was originally designed to create a recommendation engine for articles on the IBM Watson's platform, my solution works for any recommendation problem pertaining to articles.

 The goal of this module is to simplify the creation of a simple recommender system.
 Anyone with two csv files containing